 The IB programme also includes a compulsory Core programme consisting of Theory of Knowledge (TOK), Extended Essay (EE) and Creativity, Activity, Service (CAS).

 Students take written examinations on each subject at the end of their courses.

 The International Baccalaureate (IB) prepares students for life, by developing inquiring, knowledgeable, open-minded, principled and caring young people.
 It is a highly regarded, internationally recognised programme, offered by more than 3421 schools in 157 different countries worldwide.

 BTEC courses are designed for students who would like to develop practical knowledge and skills in a specific subject (Business, Psychology, Engineering, Sport, Art & Design) and find traditional exams challenging.
 Focussing on practical, skills-based learning, the BTEC students are assessed during the course.
 After each unit students are assessed through assignments, tasks or tests, and not at the end of the programme as it happens with GCSE or A-Level students.

-UNIVERSITY FOUNDATION PROGRAMME is an one year pre-university programme designed for students who are not eligible for direct entry to an undergraduate course.
+UNIVERSITY FOUNDATION PROGRAMME is a one-year pre-university programme designed for students who are not eligible for direct entry to an undergraduate course.

 Our British partner schools also offer IB and the American education system.
 If you want to study abroad, Your Education Shape can be your reliable partner from admission to graduation.
 Contact us if you want a more in-depth and personalized discussion!